alexharris0214/MultithreadedWordWrap/README.md

 # Test Plan for Recursive Directory Traversal Mode
-For recursive directory traversal method, we can safely make the assumption that normalize is working as intended with the above test cases working as intended.
-These test cases will test the edge cases working with multiple threads and different directory stuctures.
+For the recursive directory traversal method, we can safely make the assumption that normalize is working as intended with the above test cases working as intended.
+These test cases will test the edge cases working with multiple threads and different directory structures.

+- In the first test case, our base case.
+We have a directory structure with a couple of test files for wrapping within the root directory.
+This is to assure that the word wrap still works as intended from last project with multi-threading.
+This is also done to test that the directory queue is closing correctly, despite nothing ever being enqueued by the directory threads.
+- An edge case where we have a directory structure with multiple subdirectories, all having no regular files within them, including the root directory.
+This is done to assure the file threads are closing properly, even when never being used to wrap files.
+- A directory structure where we have a mix of subdirectories where some are empty and some are full of regular files to ensure directory threads are not getting stuck after finishing a queue with files, and then encountering a scenario where an empty directory is full.
+- A directory structure where we have multiple nested sub-directories to ensure subdirectories are still registering further directory files and picking up other directory files from the directory queue.

 # Test Plan for Extra Credit